-Though rolling your ties and placing them in a drawer doesn’t necessarily damage them*, in the long term, draping your ties on a tie rack or hanger will better retain its form and reduce wrinkling.
+Though rolling your ties and placing them in a drawer doesn’t necessarily damage them, in the long term, draping your ties on a tie rack or hanger will better retain its form and reduce wrinkling.

-These ties fare better being rolled up loosely and stored, so that the knit doesn’t stretch out and lose its shape.
+These ties fare better being rolled up loosely and stored.
+This will ensure that your tie won’t stretch out or lose its shape.

 Cleaning Your Ties

 One of the world’s most luxurious materials, silk is a natural protein fiber produced by insects and cultivated most commonly in China and India.

-Wool is very soft and highly insulating, but it requires a decent amount of care to remain in mint condition.
+Wool is very soft and highly insulating, but it requires a decent amount of care to keep your wool tie in mint condition.